georgeh1998/NotionBoost/README.md

 ## About

-You can easily check your Notion information on the Android home screen.
+You can easily check your Notion information on the Android home screen as Widget.
-For now, NotionBoost supports a database like the images on the left side of the following table.
+For now, NotionBoost supports a database like the image on the left side of the following table.

 | Database with Created time & some Checkbox in Notion | Widget of NotionBoost |
 |:-:|:-:|